Bjorn-Christensen/MachineLearning/Templates/Object Detection/TestModel.md

 # About

-This tutorial is designed to efficiently walk you through training an object detection model by fine-tuning a pretrained PyTorch Faster RCNN model.
-Some sections of this tutorial are written under the assumption that you are working with data that has already been processed following the template in [PreprocessData.md](PreprocessData.md).
+This tutorial is designed to efficiently walk you through testing an object detection model through accuracy scores and bounding box visualization.
+This tutorial assumes that you are using locally stored weights and a corresponding PyTorch Faster RCNN model.
+Some sections of this tutorial are also written under the assumption that you are working with data that has already been processed following the template in [PreprocessData.md](PreprocessData.md).
 Acknowledging this limitation, code blocks that often have multiple approaches are written to reflect a general outline rather than a concrete solution.
 Please refer to the table of contents for assistance in navigating this tutorial.

 <!-- TABLE OF CONTENTS -->
 <details>